 Schools sign up all families for the annual membership.
 The annual school membership provides each staff member and families with access to a wide variety of parent elearning programs, insight articles and audio & video programs for children and adolescents.

 Equipped with this knowledge and skills your parents can contribute even more to helping their children achieve to the best of their ability and to experience high levels of wellbeing.

 All families and staff members gain access to the complete course catalogue of Parent E-learning courses including articles, audio and visual content.
 Modular and mobile-friendly it is easy for busy parents and teachers read at their own pace.

 Child and Adolescent Elearning

-Set of five hand puppets featured in the YCDI!
-Early Childhood Program Achieve (2nd Edition): Connie Confidence, Pete Persistence, Oscar Organisation, Gabby Get Along, Ricky Resilience
+Set of 5 character hand puppets featured in the YCDI!
+Early Childhood Program Achieve (2nd Edition): Connie Confidence, Pete Persistence, Oscar Organisation, Gabby Get Along and Ricky Resilience

 A colourful classroom poster of an Emotional Thermometer that teaches students to reflect on their level of emotional upset and asks them the question “Are you keeping calm?”
 Each poster measures 119cm long and 41cm wide.
 The posters are folded and mailed in an A4 post bag.
 Posters can be laminated for display.